tharun323/Expenses-Tracker/README.md

  install coverage using 'pip install coverage'

- To Test the app , move to root directory of the project in command prompt and enter
+ To Test the app , move to root directory of the project in command prompt and enter 'python manage.py runserver'

- Open an another command prompt and move to the Application root and run 'python manage.py runserver'.
+ open another command prompt , move to root directory and run 'python manage.py test tracker'

- and in current command prompt enter

- #### python manage.py test tracker .